Gay Halloween in NYC

 53rd annual · Saturday, October 31, 2026, 7:00 PM · Sixth Avenue, Canal to 15th Street

-The Village Halloween Parade is the beating heart of Halloween in New York — the largest Halloween parade on the planet, drawing tens of thousands of costumed marchers and around two million spectators up Sixth Avenue every October 31.
+The Village Halloween Parade is the beating heart of Halloween in New York — the world's largest Halloween parade, drawing 50,000 to 60,000 costumed marchers and an estimated two million spectators up Sixth Avenue every October 31.
 Puppeteer and mask-maker Ralph Lee started it in 1974 as a walk through the West Village for his kids and neighbors; it won a Village Voice OBIE the next year and grew, under longtime director Jeanne Fleming, into a global spectacle broadcast around the world.

-Its queer DNA is not incidental.
-As Fleming has put it, in the parade's early years "the West Village was filled with creative people and the gay community was centered there" — the parade grew out of that scene, and drag, camp and queer self-invention have been central to its spirit ever since.
-Walking it, or watching it wind through Greenwich Village, is one of the great only-in-New-York queer traditions.
+Its gay DNA is not incidental.
+As Fleming has put it, in the parade's early years "the West Village was filled with creative people and the gay community was centered there" — the parade grew out of that scene, and drag, camp and self-invention have been central to its spirit ever since.
+Walking it, or watching it wind through Greenwich Village, is one of the great only-in-New-York LGBTQ+ traditions.

 Details verified against the parade organizers for 2026; confirm the final lineup time at [halloween-nyc.com](https://halloween-nyc.com/) closer to the date.